Giant panda: Diet

 Two of the panda's most distinctive features, its large size and round face, are adaptations to its bamboo diet.
 Anthropologist Russell Ciochon observed: "[much] like the vegetarian gorilla, the low body surface area to body volume [of the giant panda] is indicative of a lower metabolic rate.
 This lower metabolic rate and a more sedentary lifestyle allows the giant panda to subsist on nutrient poor resources such as bamboo."
-Similarly, the giant panda's round face is the result of powerful jaw muscles, which attach from the top of the head to the jaw.
+The giant panda's round face is the result of powerful jaw muscles, which attach from the top of the head to the jaw.
 Large molars crush and grind fibrous plant material.

+The enzyme Alanine—glyoxylate transaminase is also expressed in the peroxisome of giant panda cells instead of only in the mitochondria like carnivorous mammals, which would enable glyoxylate to be metabolised from glycolate in plant matter.
+Proteins make up 50% of the macronutrients absorbed, similar to proportion of carnivorous mammals at 52–54%; the nutritional contribution of protein from bamboo is 61% when only the leaves and shoots are considered, and 48% when the digestible parts of cellulose and hemicellulose are included.
+This indicates that the transition to herbivory was not as extreme in this species as it might appear.